 IG173.
 At December 31, 20X6, the spot price of natural gas for delivery in Iowa is \$8.50 per MMBTU.
 Thus, the derivative that would be expected to exactly offset the hedged cash flows would be in a gain position of \$1.00 per MMBTU.
 The entity purchases the natural gas at the \$8.50 per MMBTU price.
-Below is an illustration of the journal entries for two situations: when the change in value of the actual derivative is greater than the change in value of the derivative that would be expected to exactly offset the hedged cash flows and when the change in value of the derivative that would be expected to exactly offset the hedged cash flows is greater than the change in value of the actual derivative.
+Below is an illustration of the journal entries for two situations: when the change in value of the actual derivative is greater than the change in value of the derivative that would be expected to exactly offset the hedged cash flows and when the change in value of the derivative that would be expected to exactly offset the hedged cash flows and when the change in value of the derivative that mould be expected to exactly offset the hedged cash flows is greater than the change in value of the actual derivative.